apeontherun/Module_12_Challenge/README.md

 * Machine Learning Model 2:
 * Decription of Model 2 Accuracy, Precision, and Recall Scores
-* Model 2 had a balanced accuracy score of 0.99.36 which means that model was very good at predicting a certain classification in and unbalanced dataset.
-In addition, Model2 scored high in precision and recall of the first variable at 1.00 and 0.99 respectively and had improved results for the second varialbe.
+* Model 2 had a balanced accuracy score of 0.9936 which means that model was very good at predicting a certain classification in and unbalanced dataset.
+In addition, Model2 scored high in precision and recall of the first variable at 1.00 and 0.99 respectively and had improved results for the second varialbe in precision but not accuracy.

 ## Summary
 Overall both models proved had positive results in the abitlity to idenify the desired variable.
 These models appear to be a good tool detect appropriate candidates who desire lines of credit.